Tusingz/marineCritters/code/README.md

-All code to impliment the project.
+All code to implement the project.